Abdulhadi al-Khawaja

 He is former president and co-founder of the Bahrain Centre for Human Rights (BCHR), a nonprofit non-governmental organization which works to promote human rights in Bahrain.
 He has held a number of positions and played various roles in regional and international human rights organizations.

 On 9 April 2011, al-Khawaja was arrested and tried as part of a campaign of repression by the Bahraini authorities following pro-democracy protests in the Bahraini uprising.
-Front Line Defenders expressed fear for his life following allegations of torture and sexual assault in detention. al-Khawaja was sentenced on 22 June 2011, along with eight other activists, to life imprisonment.
+Front Line Defenders expressed fear for his life following allegations of torture and sexual assault in detention.
+Al-Khawaja was sentenced on 22 June 2011, along with eight other activists, to life imprisonment.
 On 8 February 2012, he started an open-ended hunger strike until "freedom or death", protesting continuing detentions in Bahrain.
-The strike lasted for 110 days, and resulted in his being force-fed by authorities.
+The strike lasted for 110 days, and resulted in al-Khawaja being force-fed by authorities.